A Coaching Model Created By Theano Kalavana, Business Coach CYPRUS

-- What is your take away?
+- What is your takeaway?

 - What have you discovered about yourself?

 Powerful listening is more about using some further strategies that will allow the client to share more. (a) One of these strategies is pauses and waiting for at least 10 seconds after what the client shared.
-This strategy encourages the client to complete their thoughts and what they were sharing their emotions.
+This strategy encourages the client to complete their thoughts and what they were sharing their emotions with.
 This extended silence allows the client to think more and reflect on what they are talking about.
-It also helps the coach not to interrupt the conversation. (b) Encouraging the client to say more by asking them to elaborate more or to share anything else related with what they are sharing with you, even nodding and a slight smile can encourage the client to continue talking. (c) Using empathy is very important in powerful listening because you acknowledge, recognise and validate the client’s emotions and thus, the client feels the coach’s presence. (d) Moving into action is very important in powerful listening especially when the client sound that is stacked.
-The coach needs to ask questions to redirect the client to the goal and the next steps. (e) Using intuition is part of powerful listening because what really happens is also listening from the heart and intuition is one of the most powerful tools in coaching and coach needs to share with the client.
+It also helps the coach not to interrupt the conversation. (b) Encouraging the client to say more by asking them to elaborate more or to share anything else related to what they are sharing with you, even nodding and a slight smile can encourage the client to continue talking. (c) Using empathy is very important in powerful listening because you acknowledge, recognize and validate the client’s emotions and thus, the client feels the coach’s presence. (d) Moving into action is very important in powerful listening especially when the client sound is stacked.
+The coach needs to ask questions to redirect the client to the goal and the next steps. (e) Using intuition is part of powerful listening because what really happens is also listening from the heart and intuition is one of the most powerful tools in coaching and the coach needs to share with the client.
 The technique of “Double click” is also a very powerful one in powerful listening as you are digging into the client’s emotions and meanings of the words he/she uses.

 Powerful listening is what helps the client to build rapport with the coach and engaged in the journey of change.

 Trust and rapport with your client create a safe environment to learn and develop.
 Creating a trusting space is so valuable in the coaching journey.
 In a trusting space, the client feels comfortable to fully express anything that comes into their head without feeling judged or rejected.
 This is what creates a great and safe environment for intimacy and client experiences coach full acceptance.
-Trusting space means that the coach trusts the client’s abilities, intelligence and resources in the process even when the client doubts about them or cannot identify them easily.
-From the client’s side, the client trusts the process and the coach as someone who is professional and is guiding the conversation on client’s desired outcomes as it was expressed by the client during the coaching agreement.
-Coach also is perceived by the client as a professional who they establish together a clear agreement and thus all coach’s behaviours are based on coaching code of ethics.
+Trusting space means that the coach trusts the client’s abilities, intelligence, and resources in the process even when the client doubts about them or cannot identify them easily.
+From the client’s side, the client trusts the process and the coach as someone who is professional and is guiding the conversation on the client’s desired outcomes as it was expressed by the client during the coaching agreement.
+Coach also is perceived by the client as a professional who they establish together a clear agreement and thus all coach’s behaviors are based on coaching code of ethics.

-Building an environment of trust and a professional relation that is based on trust this further inspires the client to create this type of environment with his/her surroundings.
-Especially, in leaders that as they climb the ladder of rankings they lose connection, this can also lead to losing the trust of their people, thus, it is very essential to be able to get inspired and realise the benefits from creating a trusting environment.
-It is proven that leaders who are multipliers they trust the abilities and knowledge of their employees and they encourage them to develop further.
-Whereas, a leader who is diminishers don’t trust their employee’s abilities and mostly undermining them and therefore, they lead based on micromanagement.
+Building an environment of trust and a professional relation that is based on trust further inspires the client to create this type of environment with his/her surroundings.
+Especially, in leaders that as they climb the ladder of rankings they lose connection, this can also lead to losing the trust of their people, thus, it is very essential to be able to get inspired and realize the benefits from creating a trusting environment.
+It is proven that leaders who are multipliers trust the abilities and knowledge of their employees and they encourage them to develop further.
+Whereas a leader who is diminishers don’t trust their employee’s abilities and mostly undermining them, and therefore, they lead based on micromanagement.
 Evidence also showed that if you work in an environment that trust is lacking that means you are experiencing stress and your actions are guided by these negative emotions which are resulting in not getting the right decisions.

-Expand the ways of thinking of the client through applying different frameworks that are relevant to the client’s goals and character, powerful questions and direct communication.
+Expand the ways of thinking of the client through applying different frameworks that are relevant to the client’s goals and character, powerful questions, and direct communication.
 One of the great traits of leaders is their ability to visualize, therefore, in coaching leaders visualization is one of the useful strategies to apply.
-Visualization allows the client to see things in a new or different way, shaping new images, ideas and outcomes.
-In visualisation, the client can safely think without focusing on the negative voice.
+Visualization allows the client to see things in a new or different way, shaping new images, ideas, and outcomes.
+In visualization, the client can safely think without focusing on the negative voice.
 When you visualize something the brain is functioning as it is already doing it.
-So it facilitates your goal as to where you want to be, how it feels to be there, the different directions that you can take to get there, preparing yourself for the potential obstacles along the way and at the same time focusing on the feeling you will get when you reach the goal.
+So it facilitates your goal as to where you want to be, how it feels to be there, the different directions that you can take to get there, preparing yourself for the potential obstacles along the way, and at the same time focusing on the feeling you will get when you reach the goal.